Examination of Different Accelerometer Cut-Points for Assessing Sedentary Behaviors in Children

 Conclusions: The 100CPM was supported for use with vertical axis for hip placement, but not for wrist placement.
 The ROC-derived cut-points can be used to classify youth SB with the wrist and with vector magnitude data.

 Kim, Youngwon; Lee, Jung-Min; Peters, Bradley P.; Gaesser, Glenn A.; and Welk, Gregory J., "Examination of Different Accelerometer Cut-Points for Assessing Sedentary Behaviors in Children" (2014).
-Health, Physical Education and Recreation Faculty Publications.
+Health and Kinesiology Faculty Publications.
 22.

 © 2014 Kim et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted